 All objections must be made in writing within 15 working days of the decision being issued explaining the reason for the objection.

-We must consider the objection within 20 working days, or, in the case of an objection relating to processing fees, as soon as practicable.
+We will consider the objection within 20 working days, or, in the case of an objection relating to processing fees, as soon as practicable.

-If you need assistance with any aspect of your consent, you can contact any of our Customer Service Centres or the duty planner, phone +64 9 430 4200, who will be able to discuss with you all matters relating to the application process.
+If you need assistance you can contact our duty planner who will be able to help you with the application process.